coltranlang/Coltran/README.md

 # Features

-**Below is a list of features that are currently supported in alden.**
+**Below is a list of features that are currently supported or planned for the future.**

 - [x] Dynamic typing
 - [x] Keyword arguments - **experimental**